 - Working as a guide to help some reach inner peace

-- Preaching what I love and practise myself
+- Preaching what I love and practice me

-- Getting to travel for work, experience new life styles, mentalities and colours of life
+- Getting to travel for work, experience new lifestyles, mentalities, and colors of life

 - Sharing my passion and getting paid to do it (??)